-Saint for the Day – Saint Fidelis of Sigmaringen
+Saint of the Day – Saint Turibius of Mogrovejo, Bishop